Find Affordable College Courses

 2,099 Yearly Graduations

 The most popular school in the United States for educational/instructional technology students seekinga master's degree is Western Governors University.
 Each year, around 147,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,162 per year, while in-state graduate students, on average, pay $7,500 per year.
-The educational/instructional technology program at Western Governors University awarded 2,099 master's degrees during the 2020-2021 school year.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+During the most recent year for which we have data, 2,099 people received their master's degree in educational/instructional technology from WGU.
+About 80% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #2